 We are pleased to announce the Windy Ridge Foundation Astro Camp, made possible by a generous donation from the Windy Ridge Foundation.
 This academic camp is a community of students, teachers, and scientists working together to help tomorrow's leaders follow their dreams through science education.
 The theme for camp will focus on the science and engineering behind exploring and traveling to a planet in another star system.
 We have been running similar residential science camps since 2003.

-Logistics: In 2023 camp will be held on the UW campus during June 18-24 and will serve up to 24 students entering 7th or 8th grade.
-Camp will start at 12:30 pm on June 18, and end at 11:30 am on June 24.
+Logistics: In 2024 camp will be held on the UW campus during June 16-22 and will serve up to 24 students entering 7th or 8th grade.
+Camp will start at 12:30 pm on June 16, and end at 11:30 am on June 22.
 On-campus housing and dining will be provided.
 Field trips to the local mountain ranges are likely.
-Students will be selected from Wyoming, Nebraska, South Dakota, and Colorado.
 Apply by April 30, but applications submitted by May 6 will be considered, pending camp capacity.
 Camp is 100% free to participants!
 Inquiries may be directed to Mr. Max Gilbraith at email@example.com.

 Other summer camps at UW may be found at the UW calendar under the K-12 STEM programs category.
 Note in particular the Teton STEM Academy for high school students.